davidhintelmann/Portfolio/README.md

 # David Hintelmann's Portfolio
-Below is a collection of work that I have done, mostly Data Science related with machine learning, neural netowrks, an event driven FOREX trading app, and some minor web development for HTML/CSS/Javascript knowledge.
+Below is a collection of work that I have done, mostly Data Science related with machine learning, neural netowrks, an event driven FOREX trading app, and web development for HTML/CSS/Javascript knowledge.
+I have recently been bitten by the go gopher.

+You can also check out my [personal website](https://davidhintelmann.github.io/).

 <br>